opensearch-project/project-website/_opensearchcon_sessions/2024-europe-user-behavior-insights.md

 Our open-source User Behavior Insights (UBI) system provides a client-side library for instrumenting web pages, a server-side library for collecting data, and analytical tools for understanding it.
 Critically, it defines a standard schema for behavior data so that the community can contribute additional analytical tools.
 We have also demonstrated its integration with personalization software.

-With the emergence of even more ways of generating and ranking search results -- neural dense search, neural sparse search, model fine-tuning, hybrid search, RAG, ... -- choosing the best mix of approaches for your search application becomes even more critical.
+With the emergence of even more ways of generating and ranking search results -- neural dense search, neural sparse search, model fine-tuning, hybrid search, RAG.
+Choosing the best mix of approaches for your search application becomes even more critical.

-[//]: # (UBI is a call to action to the Search Relevance community to make it simpler to seamlessly track, in an ethical and safe manner, the steps of a user’s search journey in order to build the experiences that the future requires.)
+UBI is a call to action to the Search Relevance community to make it simpler to seamlessly track, in an ethical and safe manner, the steps of a user’s search journey in order to build the experiences that the future requires.